loraleonida/MechaCar_Statistical_Analysis/README.md

 A statistical study that can quantify how the MechaCar performs against the competition would be a study that compares the MechaCars city and highway fuel efficiency with other vehicles in its class.

-The alternative hypothesis would be if the MechaCar is a superior performance car, then it will have better city and highway fuel efficiency than other vehicles in its class.
+The alternative hypothesis would be if the MechaCar has better city and highway fuel efficiency than other vehicles in its class, then it is a superior performance car.

-The null hypothesis would be if the MechaCar is not a superior performance car, then it does not have better city and highway fuel efficiency than other vehicles in its class.
+The null hypothesis would be if the MechaCar does not have better city and highway fuel efficiency than other vehicles in its class, then it is not a superior performance car.

-The statistical test that would be performed to test the hypothesis would be an ANOVA test for city mpg and and ANOVA test for highway mpg.
-This is because we would be comparing the mean mpg across multiple cars to determine if there is a significant difference between the samples.
+The statistical test performed to test this hypothesis would be an ANOVA test for city mpg and an ANOVA test for highway mpg.
+This is because we would be comparing the mpg means across multiple car make/models to determine if there is a significant difference between the samples.

 The data needed to run the statistical test would be the make/model of each car, and the city and highway mpg for each vehicle being compared.